RazviOverflow/razvioverflow.github.io/_microcorruption/hanoi.md

 image: /images/microcorruption-levels-image.png
 ---

-In this new level some things have changed.
-If you read the manual that pops up at the beginning of the level, you can notice that, toward the end, it states:
+In this new level some things have changed over the previous ones.
+If you read the manual that pops up at the beginning, you can notice that, towards the end, it states:

 > There  is no  default  password  on the  LockIT  Pro HSM-1.
 Upon
     receiving the  LockIT Pro,  a new  password must  be set  by first